 This department reviews and issues building permits, zoning permits and Certificates of Appropriateness (COA).
 Exterior or structural renovation of homes located within the historic district require a COA.
 Most building permits are processed within fourteen business days.
 This department also prepares public hearings for the Board of Adjustment and the Planning and Zoning Commission.

-To reach the Development Services Department for any reason or if you have a question about Planning and Zoning, please call 859.292.3637.
+If you have a question about Planning and Zoning, please call 859.292.3637.
 If you reach voicemail, please understand that this department handles a very high volume of calls with a very small staff so, for the quickest response, leave a message including your name, phone number, and the reason for your call.

 Over the last twenty years, Newport, represented by a hard-working group of elected officials and staff, has truly experienced a rebirth that has positioned the community as the place to be in the region.